Energy-Efficient and Real-Time Sensing for Federated Continual Learning via Sample-Driven Control: Introduction

 \section{Introduction}

-Federated Learning (FL) \cite{2017-FL-FedAvg,2020-FL-Survey} is a distributed learning algorithm that is widely utilized in Internet-of-Things (IoT) and wireless systems \cite{2019-FL-SchedulingPolicies,2019-FL-ResourceCEC,2019-FL-FederatedPCA}.
-FL allows IoT devices to construct a collaborative learning model by locally training their collected data \cite{2019-FL-Federate-Echo-State,2019-FL-Ultra-reliable,2020-FL-Scaffold}.
-Instead of sharing the training data, the devices in FL can collaboratively perform a learning task by only uploading a local learning model to the aggregation server at the network edge \cite{2016-FL-Federate-Optimization}.
-As such, FL systems could improve wireless systems by addressing privacy constraints and limited data transfer bandwidth.
-Because it is not feasible for all the devices to transmit all of the data to a data center, which can use the collected data to implement centralized machine learning algorithms for data analysis and inference \cite{2018-Adaptive-Control,2019-FL-System-Design}.
-Despite the considerable successes of FL, there are still technical issues, i.e., communication efficiency \cite{2022-FL-HCFL} and non-independent and identically distributed data (non-IID) \cite{2023-FL-LKD}, while deploying FL in the IoT networks, which need to be addressed.
+Federated Learning (FL) \cite{2017-FL-FedAvg,2020-FL-Survey} is a distributed machine learning concept that is widely utilized in Internet-of-Things (IoT), underwater acoustic networks \cite{Shaheen2024, jmse12091656} and wireless systems \cite{2019-FL-FederatedPCA,le2024applications}.
+FL allows IoT devices to construct a collaborative learning model by locally training their collected data \cite{2025-FDG-FedOMG, 2023-FL-LKD, 10542323}.
+Instead of sharing the training data, the devices in FL can collaboratively perform a learning task by only uploading their local learning models to the aggregation server at the network edge \cite{liu2024vertical}.
+Although promising, FL encounters several critical challenges of adaptively learning new tasks, particularly in mobile edge networks, where there exist data streams from distributed devices at the same time.
+To resolve these issues, the research community has proposed a new concept called Federated Continual Learning (FCL) \cite{2022-FCL,2021-FCL,2024-FCL-sur, 10444954,zhao2024towards} to optimize data streams in Real-Time Sensing (RTS) systems (e.g., underwater IoT devices \cite{s22228727}).